Netcentric/aem-cloud-validator/README.md

 # Overview

-Validates content packages to prevent invalid usage patterns described in [Debugging AEM as a Cloud Service build and deployments](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/debugging/debugging-aem-as-a-cloud-service/build-and-deployment.html?lang=en#build-images) as those might lead to Build or Deployment errors in CloudManager.
+Validates content packages to prevent invalid usage patterns for AEM as a Cloud Service (AEMaaCS) described in [Debugging AEM as a Cloud Service build and deployments](https://experienceleague.adobe.com/docs/experience-manager-learn/cloud-service/debugging/debugging-aem-as-a-cloud-service/build-and-deployment.html?lang=en#build-images) as those might lead to Build or Deployment errors in CloudManager.
 It is a validator implementation for the [FileVault Validation Module][2] and can be used for example with the [filevault-package-maven-plugin][3].

 *This validator only includes checks which are not covered by the [aem-analyser-maven-plugin][aem-analyser-maven-plugin] so it is strongly recommended to also enable the [aem-analyser-maven-plugin][aem-analyser-maven-plugin] in your build.*